StrokeEd Presenters

 Dr Simone Dorsch

 Simone is a physiotherapy clinician, researcher and educator.
 She has 20+ years experience in stroke, brain injury and aged care rehabilitation.
-Simone is a senior lecturer at the Australian Catholic University in North Sydney.
+Simone is an associate professor at the Australian Catholic University in North Sydney.

 Research and publications: Simone has published many peer reviewed journal articles.
 Her research focuses on the relationship between loss of strength and activity limitations and strategies to increase amounts of practice in rehabilitation.